 - 4 How Do I Know If I Have A Variable Voltage (Smart) Alternator?

 - 7 Conclusion

-How to test alternator with a multimeter
+How to test an alternator with a multimeter

 With the vehicle turned off take your favorite multimeter and select DC voltage.
 Place the test probes onto the battery terminals and measure the battery voltage.
 It should read around 12 to 12.7 volts depending on the charge level of the battery.

-Any voltage below 12v then you have a discharged battery and it should either be recharged or replaced if it is over 4 years old.
+Any battery voltage below 12v then you have a discharged battery and it should either be recharged or replaced if it is over 4 years old.

 Once you have your base battery voltage start the vehicle and wait 30 seconds for the engine to idle smoothly.
 Take your multimeter and select DC voltage and measure across the battery terminals again.

 A good quality car alternator should output between 13.5v and 15v depending on the model and load on the alternator.
 Anything less than 13-volts and you will have a failed alternator.
 It should also be a smooth voltage and not fluctuate or jump between say 12v and 13.5 volts every few seconds.